pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/azure.md

 !!!
 Note
     Note that the second database must be named `dex`.
 Read more about [dex on PostgreSQL on Dex's documentation](https://dexidp.io/docs/storage/#postgres).

-Pachyderm will use the same user "postgres" to connect to `pachyderm` as well as to `dex`.
+Pachyderm will use the same user to connect to `pachyderm` as well as to `dex`.
 ### Update your values.yaml
 Once your databases have been created, add the following fields to your Helm values: